mghs2008/hello-world/README.md

 # hello-world
 sample repo

-This is my forst github tutorial
+This is my first github tutorial